Unibas3D/Upper-Limb-Segmentation/README.md

 The default color mask is red.
 Please, edit the [line 11](https://github.com/Unibas3D/Upper-Limb-Segmentation/blob/966be7448555870b9a9466d9db06da6601a61a88/dataset_colormap.py#L11) of the `colormap_dataset.py` file to set another color.

 ## Inference on videos or webcam input
-Run the following command to perform network inference using the input stream from a webcam or a video file
+Run the following command to perform network inference using the input stream from a webcam or a video file.
 ```
 python inference_webcam_or_video.py
 ```